 Payroll fraud and its prevention should be a significant concern for organizations because a single instance of fraud can average up to $70,000 and are often over three years.
 Additionally, small businesses are about twice as likely to experience payroll fraud as companies with more than 100 employees.

 Having the appropriate internal controls in place within your payroll department can help safeguard against undetected payroll fraud.
-A robust internal control environment can both mitigate the risks of payroll fraud and increase the likelihood of fraud detection.
+A robust internal control environment can both mitigate the risks and increase the likelihood of fraud detection.

 Implementing internal payroll controls will provide your organization with an increased level of assurance that payroll is being processed appropriately and safeguard your organization against payroll fraud.
 Payroll fraud might happen to 30% of businesses in the United States of America, but your organization doesn’t have to be one of them.